Best Things To Do In Sydney for Easter Holidays

 Last summer’s bushfires have taken their toll on many of our country towns.
 One way to show your support this Easter Holiday 2020 – and have a fun holiday too – is to swap an overseas trip for a local one, right here in Sydney’s backyard.

 There are plenty of wonderful destinations close to Sydney to choose from: go fruit picking at one of the orchards in Bilpin west of Sydney, relax by the beach at Shoalhaven, or visit the Southern Highlands for a family-friendly farm stay.
 Another option is to spend the day at the heritage-listed Blue Mountains.
 Visit Scenic World and ride the world’s steepest Scenic Railway, get out on the Skyway or go bushwalking amongst the eucalyptus trees.

-This Easter holidays 2020, Scenic World will also be playing host to the 9th annual ‘Sculpture at Scenic World’ exhibition.
+This Easter holidays, Scenic World will also be playing host to the annual ‘Sculpture at Scenic World’ exhibition, Australia's premier outdoor sculpture exhibition.
+Dozens of world-class artworks, set within an ancient rainforest.
 Even if your kids are a little young to be art critiques, they’ll love exploring the unique artworks under the extraordinary Blue Mountains rainforest canopy.

 4. Have a surfing or jet boating adventure